A leading professor of coaching and trainer education offers you insights.

 Upgrade your coaching skills by asking better questions and giving more effective feedback.
 Engage more with the learners and get better results.

 Working together since 2014, Prof Cushion and I have been leveraging modern research into coaching and learning so that we can make the changes needed to get the very best results from training delivery in Conflict, Personal Safety and Restraint programmes.
 Let’s face it, rigorous approaches by trainer/advisors in violence management are increasingly required, and we have found that this methodology can supercharge our courses, without changing the system of tactics we teach.

-It is in the HOW we teach, not the WHAT we teach.
+More positive outcomes on the front line lies in the HOW we teach, not the WHAT we teach.

 Maximise Training Effectiveness